Time dependent Markovian master equation beyond the adiabatic limit: Derivation of the reduced system's dynamics. General theory

-Furthermore, we notice that if $H_B$ has a discrete spectrum it is easy to see that $R_{\alpha,\beta}(t)$ is a periodic function, therefore the only possibility to satisfy the condition is to require that the environment is characterized by a continuous spectrum (see \cite{Rivas_1}).
+Furthermore, we notice that if $H_B$ has a discrete spectrum then $R_{\alpha,\beta}(t)$ is a periodic function, therefore the only possibility to satisfy this condition is to require that the environment is characterised by a continuous spectrum (see \cite{Rivas_1}).